 The first thing that you need to do is to create a raised bed that measures 4 x 4 feet and 8 inches in depth.
 Once done, you can fill it with 6 inches of based compost and cover it with a cardboard and a black colored plastic.
 This will help the bed to be sterilized, and you need to do this for two weeks.

-After a couple of weeks, you can start removing the cover and sprinkle spores on the top part of the compost before mixing them.
+After a couple of weeks, you can start removing the cover and sprinkle spores (get portobello mushrooms spores here) on the top part of the compost before mixing them.
 You can leave them for two more weeks and wait until you see some white film webbed to appear from the surface of the soil.
 This only means that your spores are starting to grow.

 Start adding peat moss to the compost and cover the top with newspaper.
 You need to mist the soil using distilled water and continue doing it twice every single day for ten whole days.

 However, you must control amount of water.
-If it exceeds the need, there are some problems happening, such as the development of mosquito.
-As the result, you should a mosquito preventing tool in order to protect you and your family.
+If it exceeds the need, there are some problems which may occur, such as the development of mosquitoes.
+As a result, you should look into a mosquito preventing tool in order to protect you and your family.

 Again, you can collect the mushroom depending on the size that you like.